 How to Make Gingerbread Dog Treats

-- Place the dough ball on a lightly floured surface.
+- Roll the dough out on a lightly floured surface.

 How to Store and How Long They Last

-To preserve freshness, store homemade gingerbread dog treats in an airtight container or plastic bag at room temperature.
-They will last up to 7 days.
+Store homemade gingerbread dog treats in an airtight container at room temperature for up to a week.

 Popular Homemade Dog Treat Recipes